reddy-gopal/video_evaluator_based_on_themes/Readme.md

 ```
 Task6/
 ├── index.py              # Main script
+├── .env                  # Environment variables with API key (DO NOT COMMIT)
 ├── client_secret.json    # OAuth client secrets (DO NOT COMMIT)
 ├── token.json           # OAuth token (auto-generated, DO NOT COMMIT)
 ├── Readme.md            # This file
-└── .gitignore           # Should include client_secret.json and token.json
+└── .gitignore           # Should include .env, client_secret.json and token.json
 ```

 ---